 Retain the Services of an Award-Winning Pedestrian Accident Attorney in California

 If you have been injured in a pedestrian accident in California, do not hesitate to contact an experienced pedestrian accident lawyer in San Diego, California.
 Attorney Pajman Jassim of Jassim Law is dedicated to helping his clients pursue justice for their injuries and other losses.
 He has a proven track record of success and has been recognized by Super Lawyers for several consecutive years for his continued excellence.
-Our personal injury attorney personalizes his approach to every case to help his clients get back on their feet after an accident.
+Our personal injury attorneys in San Diego personalizes every case to help clients get back on their feet after an accident.
 Just read our reviews from recent clients.
 To schedule a free consultation and learn more about how we can help you, call us today at (619) 554-0624 or complete our contact form.